EqualExperts/data-studio-exercise-python-sql/README.md

 As a Data Engineer, you should NOT find this exercise to be particularly difficult.
 We are expecting a simple solution that addresses just what is asked, and you should take no more than 90 minutes.

+This exercise is based on Scala, although if you prefer Python there is a Python version [here](https://github.com/EqualExperts/data-studio-exercise-python-sql/tree/json-exercise).

 ## Exercise Instructions

 Imagine that you are working in an organisation, and the data scientists/analysts need data from Stackexchange (Posts and Votes) to make data analysis.
 The exercise consists in making a light data pipeline which ingests data from json files into a data warehouse.
 To simplify the exercise you should consider you just need to ingest the data which is in files, there is no need to implement a strategy to coupe with a continuous ingestion, neither with a large amount of data.
 Although we'll ask a question at the end that you can elaborate what will you change in your strategy to coupe with that.